short stories, comment, articles, humour and photography

 It’s up to trade partnerships, such as the EU, to begin serious debate.
 The first to take up the challenge will have an advantage in a global market.
 It’s all very well for governments to claim harsh drugs laws are there to ‘protect’ drug users from themselves, but what about protecting non-users from the much greater threat illicit drug-dealing creates in their neighbourhoods?
 The issue is no longer how bad drugs are for users but how bad does the situation have to get before the health and security of non-users is taken into consideration?

 If we really want a society without excessive alcohol or drug consumption it must come through choice and not imposition.
-A society that feels the need for too much alcohol, illegal – or even legally prescribed – drugs, is by definition a sick society.
+A society that feels a desperate need for alcohol and drugs – even legally prescribed drugs, such as painkillers, tranquilisers and sleeping pills – is by definition a sick society.
 We are administering temporary cures to ourselves on an increasingly regular basis.
-The real cure is to look at the way we lead our lives and the satisfaction we obtain from them.
-With or without it, for better or worse, drugs and alcohol – legal or illegal – will always play a part in our lives to a greater or lesser extent.
-The biggest danger comes from peddling the myths, not the drugs.
+The road towards real cure begins when we to examine the way we lead our lives and assess what satisfaction we obtain from them.

 If you’re a British citizen or resident, and think the present UK policy on drugs is not working, please sign Caroline Lucas MP’s on-line petition to get the House of Commons to re-examine the laws on drugs.